Honorific speech in Japanese: Word beautification

 See the section on honorific prefixes, below, for further discussion.

 Usage

 Business

 Honorifics are considered extremely important in a business setting.
-Training in honorifics usually does not take place at school or university, so company trainees are trained in correct use of honorifics to customers and superiors.
+Training in honorifics usually does not take place at school or university, but directly at the company.

 In groups and out groups

 When using polite or respectful forms, the point of view of the speaker is shared by the speaker's in-group (内 uchi), so in-group referents do not take honorifics.
 For example, members of one's own company are referred to with humble forms when speaking with an external person; similarly, family members of the speaker are referred to humbly when speaking to guests.
 Similarly, the out-group (外 soto) addressee or referent is always mentioned in the polite style (though not necessarily with honorifics).

 Mastery of politeness and honorifics is important for functioning in Japanese society.
 Not speaking politely enough can be insulting, and speaking too politely can be distancing (and therefore also insulting) or seem sarcastic.
 Children generally speak using plain informal speech, but they are expected to master politeness and honorifics by the end of their teenage years.
 Recent trends indicate that the importance of proper politeness is not as high as before, particularly in metropolitan areas.
 The standards are inconsistently applied towards foreigners, though most textbooks attempt to teach the polite style before considering to teach any of the other styles.